What is the Financial Services Compensation Scheme (FSCS)?

 Company investments (debentures, bonds)

-Under the FSCS investment scheme, investors can claim up to £85,000 of compensation in the case where Abundance has gone out of business and you have a valid claim against the business.
-It is important to understand that the FSCS does not offer protection for poor investment performance.
+Under the FSCS investment scheme, investors may be able to claim up to £85,000 of compensation in the case where Abundance has gone out of business and you have a valid claim against Abundance.

 Council investments (P2P loans, local authority securities)

-The FSCS does not cover the services Abundance provides in relation to investments you make in p2p loans so you cannot make a claim through the FSCS if Abundance goes out of business and you have an outstanding claim with Abundance in relation to p2p loans you have made.
-From 2021, our municipal investments from councils are structured as loans.
+The FSCS does not cover the services Abundance provides in relation to investments you make in peer to peer (P2P) loans so you cannot make a claim through the FSCS if Abundance goes out of business and you have an outstanding claim with Abundance in relation to P2P loans you have made.